25 Black Models Who Broke Barriers in the Fashion World

 /

-Updated February 19, 2024
+Updated November 12, 2024

 Black Models

-Beginning with Naomi Sims in the sixties, many Black models have broken barriers and pushed for more diversity in fashion since.
+Beginning with Naomi Sims in the sixties, many Black models have broken barriers and pushed for more diversity in fashion ever since.
 These supermodels are absolute trailblazers whether closing fashion shows or landing commercial campaigns.

 From Beverly Johnson being the first Black model to cover Vogue US to Alek Wek changing beauty standards with her career breakthroughs, we celebrate 25 models who prove that diversity is beautiful.